Signs of Roof Leaks Inside the House

 Water entering around ceiling-mounted electrical fixtures is a serious warning sign.
 Leaks that travel along framing members can reach electrical boxes, causing staining around fixtures or inside the fixture housing.

-If water appears inside a light fixture, immediately turn off power to the affected circuit if it is safe to do so.
-Water and electricity create a dangerous combination that should never be ignored.
+If water appears inside a light fixture, do not touch the fixture or switch.
+Turn off power to the affected circuit at the breaker if it is safe to reach, and call a qualified professional if water has entered the fixture housing.

 Leaks reaching electrical components often indicate deeper moisture pathways.
 In these cases, the next step may involve learning how to inspect roof areas for leak damage to locate the source safely.